 This classical guitar “provides the perfect combination of style, sound, and savings” according to the manufacturer.
 It is a lightweight guitar with a glossy finish.
 At an overall length of 39” it is a full size guitar.

 The guitar comes pre-installed with Savarez Strings, a popular and reputed brand of strings made in France.
-It is a welcome and surprising feature yet again.
+It is a welcome and surprising feature at this price bracket.

 A free padded gig bag comes with the guitar.
 Taken as a whole the Hola! guitar with its gig bag is a full-on value-for-money product.
-It has everything and more a beginner can want.
+It has everything a beginner needs.
 Check the price of the Hola!
 Classical Guitar (HG-39LS) at Amazon.